 With Apple File System (APFS), the file system introduced in macOS 10.13, you can easily add and delete volumes on your solid state drives (SSDs).
 APFS-formatted volumes automatically grow and shrink—you never have to repartition an SSD drive again.
 To see the format of a volume, select it in the Disk Utility sidebar—its format is displayed underneath the volume name in the middle of the window.

 Keep your external storage devices secure

-When you get a new flash drive or external storage device, format it as APFS and encrypt it with a password to protect its contents.
+When you get a new flash drive, format it as APFS and encrypt it with a password to protect its contents.
 To get started, select your device in the sidebar, click , then click the Format pop-up menu and choose APFS (Encrypted).

 Give your disk a checkup

-If you’re having problems with a disk, Disk Utility can tell you if the disk is working as expected and repair problems it detects.
+If you’re having problems with a disk, Disk Utility can check the disk and repair problems it detects.
 To check, select a disk or volume in the sidebar, then click .